azicchetti/jquerymobile-router/README.md

  * pagebeforehide or pagehide:
 	These events are called every time a particular page is hidden.
-	You can use these events to clean views or models, to free resources and clean the DOM.
+	You can use these events to clean views or models, to free resources and clean the DOM

+ * pagebeforechange:
+	Use this event if you want to STOP the transition from happening until you resolve a certain deferred object.
+There's a paragraph describing this technique below

 For ajax applications (multiple files containing a single jQM page):